torressliu/LAMARL/review1.md

 # Response
 We appreciate your valuable and inspiring comments.
 Hope that our response can address your concern.
-If so, we would appreciate it if you could kindly consider raising the score.
 ## Why is clustering representations of actions that have similar environmental effects better than clustering action sequences with similar values or rewards?
 The in-depth explanation is as follows (Section 1 of the new version, highlight) :
 -	 Get accurate Q value is difficult: In sparse reward environments (such as FIMDP), reward and Q are difficult to obtain and the evaluation of Q values in the early stage of training is inaccurate.
 In contrast, environmental dynamic is more reliable and accessible.